Vaishuk15/Redis.OM/README.md

 # Redis.OM in PersonalPasswordManagerAPI

-PersonalPasswordManagerAPI is a .NET 8.0 API designed for managing passwords.
+PersonalPasswordManagerAPI is a .NET 8.0 API designed for managing passwords and Redis.OM object mapping is used in order to store the value as json and key as string.
 ## Table of Contents

 - [PersonalPasswordManagerAPI](#personalpasswordmanagerapi)